timothygebhard/hsr4hci/README.md

 The documentation (see below) contains detailed instructions for how to (re)-run them.
 A good starting point if you are just getting started could the to [run the demo experiment](https://hsr4hci.readthedocs.io/en/latest/experiments/demo.html) that we have prepared in the `demo` directory.

-## 📚 Documentation

-A full documentation of the entire code base, including descriptions of the different scripts and step-by-step guides for (re)-running our experiments can be found [on ReadTheDocs](https://hsr4hci.readthedocs.io).

 ## 📜 Citing this work